 Open-Source AI Model Development

-As the influence of AI has skyrocketed, so has the influence of the data science and machine learning community.
+As the influence of AI has skyrocketed, so has the data science and machine learning community.
 Several of the most popular AI models today are developed, maintained, and used by a massive community of open-source contributors.
-These models are freely available to the public, which, in turn, help democratize access to state-of-the-art AI technology.
+These models are freely available to the public, which, in turn, helps democratize access to state-of-the-art AI technology.

 You can easily find and test AI models covering a wide array of tasks including natural language processing (NLP), computer vision, reinforcement learning, and more.